-What do you do to pique students’ curiosity?
+What do you do to pique students’ curiosity like this Content Area Strategy?
 Let us know in the comments below!

 Lauren Hodson is a middle school visual and computer art educator in Plymouth, Massachusetts.
 As a mentor teacher and professional development presenter, Lauren is passionate about creativity and making art accessible for everyone.
 Her passions in STEAM and Arts Integration are at the root of her goal to collaborate with classroom teachers everywhere.